1. Home

 • If you shake up different kinds or brands of soft drinks (e.g., carbonated), will they all spew the same amount?

-• Do all breakfast cereals that say they have 100% of the US RDA for iron really have the same amount? (here's the test)
+• Do all breakfast cereals that say they have 100 percent of the U.S. recommended daily allowance of iron really have the same amount?
+(Here's the test.)

 • Does eating breakfast have an effect on school performance?